LitterBrother-Xiao/Instruct_XMLR/README.md

 ## Any Questions?
-If you have any questions related to this code, feel free to email us (ysxiaoo@stu.suda.edu.cn).
+We modify the code from [here](https://github.com/dropreg/efficient_alpaca), if you have any questions related to this code, feel free to email us (ysxiaoo@stu.suda.edu.cn).
 ## Citation Details
 If you use the Instruct-XMLR models for your research, please cite our paper via:
 ```